Itinerary: Gargano National Park, Umbra Forest, Apricena, San Giovanni Rotondo, Carpino

 The mountainous area of Gargano Promontory, together with the Umbra Forest and Tremiti Islands are parts of the Gargano National Park, which was established in 1991 covering a wide area in the province of Foggia.
 This park is a great destination for nature and animal lovers, as it hosts many plants and flowers (including 80 different species of orchids), as well as many species of aquatic birds, mammals and reptiles.

-Driving along Strada Statale 272 for 34 kilometers, you will get to the village of San Giovanni Rotondo, which is located right in the heart of Gargano National Park.
+Driving along the state road, you will get to the village of San Giovanni Rotondo, which is located right in the heart of Gargano National Park.
 This town is home to many beautiful churches and remarkable buildings.
 It is an important religious destination, as the remains of Saint Pio from Pietralcina are preserved here.
-The town is also a good starting point for nature-friendly trips to Bosco Quarto (pic n°5), which is the largest forest area in the region together with Umbra Forest or to Valle dell'Inferno (the Valley of Hell), a rocky gorge that is famous for the very high temperatures that occur in summer.
+The town is also a good starting point for nature-friendly trips to Bosco Quarto (pic n°5), which is the largest forest area in the region together with Umbra Forest or to Valle dell'Inferno (the Valley of Hell), a rocky gorge that is famous for the very high temperatures in summer.

 The last stop of the tour is Carpino (pic n°5), an old village located 30 kilometers north of San Giovanni Rotondo and mainly known for its production of oil and beans.
 Its territory is a protected area, called Riserva Naturale Ischitella e Carpino (pic n°6), inhabited by deer, wildcats, dormice, weasels, badgers, foxes, hares, wild boars, and various species of birds.

 A not-to-be-missed place of this reserve is the beech wood called Coppa delle Rose (pic n°6), considered as one of the most interesting forests of Gargano.
 Thanks to a special microclimate, the beeches of this forest are huge and grow at a lower altitude than the average.